2023 Best Value Journalism Bachelor's Degree Schools in the Rocky Mountains Region

 CU - Boulder also claimed a spot on our Best Journalism Bachelor’s Degree Schools in the Rocky Mountains Region list.
 It’s in the top 15% of all schools in this category.

-Metropolitan State University of Denver ranked #7 on this year’s Best Value Journalism Bachelor’s Degree Schools in the Rocky Mountains Region list.
-MSU Denver is a large public school located in the city of Denver.
+Metropolitan State University of Denver came in at #7 in this year’s edition of the Best Value Journalism Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+MSU Denver is a fairly large public school located in the city of Denver.

-Read full report on Journalism at Metropolitan State University of Denver
+Read full report on Journalism at University of Idaho

-The average tuition and fees for an out-of-state undergraduate student at UM are $28,476 a year.
+Out-of-state tuition fees for undergraduate students at UM are $28,476 per year.

 Full Journalism at The University of Montana Report

-Explore the best journalism schools for a specific state in the Rocky Mountains region.
+Explore the best journalism colleges for a specific state in the Rocky Mountains region.

 One of 5 majors within the area of study, journalism has other similar majors worth exploring.